Karl Kani: Early life

-Carl Williams was born in Costa Rica to a Panamanian father and Costa Rican mother.
-The family migrated to the United States in the late 1960s, and he grew up in the Flatbush, Brooklyn.
+Carl Williams was born in Costa Rica to a Panamanian father and Costa Rican mother, both of Jamaican descent.
+The family migrated to the United States in the late 1960s, and he grew up in Flatbush, Brooklyn.

 Early career

 At age 16, Williams started designing clothes after learning the essential handcraft at his father's company.
-He never studied tailoring or design, but he had flair for coming up with unusual concepts.
-He would buy material and tell a tailor exactly how he wanted his garments to look.
-"For a relatively small sum", as he put it, "I had a fresh outfit that nobody had."
+He never studied tailoring or design, but he would buy material and tell a tailor exactly how he wanted his garments to look, enabling him to have "fresh outfit(s) that nobody (else) had."
+Eventually, people who saw him wearing these outfits in clubs began asking for Carl Williams clothes of their own, and he began taking orders for them.

-After seeing him on the scene in local clubs, men started asking for a Carl Williams outfit of their own.
-Soon he was taking his first orders in his car.
-The death of one of his close friends inspired some deep contemplation.
-"It made me think about life differently", he added " I thought I should really do something positive."

 In 1989 he went to Los Angeles, where he and a friend opened a clothing shop on Crenshaw Boulevard.
 They made no profit at this location, and after the shop was robbed, they moved to Hollywood, where he started selling catalogs for $2 that he and his partner had put together.
 They only made profit from the catalog sales and did not sell any clothes.
 He decided to take out an advertisement in Right On!
 Magazine, but that did not jumpstart sales.

 Brand name

-Carl Williams symbolizes the “American Dream”.
+Carl Williams symbolizes the "American Dream".
 During Williams's rough start in Los Angeles, the question that had obsessed him for years, "Can I do it?", remained unanswered.
 He kept asking himself: "Can I do it?
 Can I build a fashion empire?
 Can I become the 'Ralph Lauren of the streets'?"
-He didn't have the answer for these questions, but it did provide the basis for his new name, Kani, a variation on "Can I?".
-These questions provided the basis for his brandname, Kani, a variation on "Can I?".
-Karl replaced the “C” with a stylish “K” and ventured his own optimistic reply, Karl Kani.
+It provided the basis for his new name, Kani, a variation on "Can I?".

 In 1989 Karl Kani was launched as a hip hop fashion brand.
 He was inspired by his passion for hip hop music and fashion and decided to design clothes that appealed to a large public, including friends and celebrities from his hometown Brooklyn, New York.